 Unsporting behavior is not the same as a lack of sporting behavior.
 There is a wide middle ground of “competitive” behavior that is certainly neither “nice” nor “sporting” but still doesn’t qualify as “unsporting.”

 It’s important to make this clarification.
-If a player is not being nice to you, that doesn’t necessarily mean he or she is being unsporting.
+If a player is not being nice to you, that doesn’t necessarily mean they are being unsporting.
 For example, you are not required to say “Good game” after getting crushed, you don’t have to shake hands, your opponent doesn’t have to tell you exactly what a card does, etc. None of these things constitute Unsporting Conduct.
 A player is allowed to have their “game face” on.

 The Head Judge is the final arbiter on what constitutes unsporting conduct.

 A Floor Judge can decide to issue an Unsporting Conduct penalty, but players may appeal this ruling.
 Just as with many other sections of this document, the Head Judge is the final authority when it comes to determining whether something is Unsporting Conduct.
 It is also necessary to get the Head Judge’s agreement/approval prior to giving any infraction with a penalty of Game Loss or higher, and if it’s a Disqualification, the Head Judge should be the one giving it.

 Judges should inform the player how their conduct is disruptive.
 The player is expected to correct the situation and behavior immediately.
 However, while making sure that the player understands the severity of their actions is important, judges should focus first on calming a situation, and deal with infractions and penalties afterwards.